 The music and sound effects are high quality too and enhance the overall experience.
 You would be surprised how strong the effect of that stressful combat-music is.

-Aspyr truly did a wonderful job bringing BioShock Infinite to the Mac.
+Clearly Aspyr knows how to handle first-person shooters.
+They did a great job with Borderlands 2 and here they did it again with BioShock Infinite for macOS.
 I never encountered one single bug while playing this game and ran smoothly all the time, even during sequences packed with bad guys and explosions.
-Infinite was truly optimized to thrive on the Mac, offering high frames per second (even while recording gameplay with every setting maxed out).
+Infinite was truly optimized, offering high frames per second (even while recording gameplay with every setting maxed out).

 Minimum system requirements:

 - Operating System: OS X 10.8.4 (Mountain Lion) or later

 - Processor: Intel Core 2 Duo 2.2 GHz

 - Video Card: Nvidia GeForce 640M, Radeon HD 3870, Intel HD 4000, or better with 512 MB of Video Memory

 - An amazing story